 Taipa Village is located on Taipa Island near Macao’s International Airport.
 Macao is a Special Administrative Region of China that consists of a peninsula and two islands.
-Taipa Island s linked to the Macao peninsula by a bridge.
+Taipa Island is linked to the Macao peninsula by a bridge.

-Taipa Macao Ferry
+Taipa Ferry Terminal

 The new Macau Taipa ferry terminal began operating in June 2017.
 Located on Estrada de Pac On, the Taipa ferry terminal is a massive facility for ferries and cruise ships.
-The Macau Taipa terminal is close to resort hotels in Cotai and provides connections by ferry to Hong Kong, Shenzen Airport and Shekou in Guangdong province.
+The Taipa ferry terminal is close to resort hotels in Cotai and provides connections by ferry to Hong Kong, Shenzen Airport and Shekou in Guangdong province.

 Hotels in Taipa